Stocks dip, oil slides and havens shine as growth nerves nag

 Against the backdrop of apparent caution is a surging U.S. dollar, as U.S. data has turned surprisingly strong just as doubts have arisen over the outlook for other major economies.

-By contrast Europe is grappling with a fourth wave of COVID-19 cases and fresh restrictions to curb it, while the central bank is pushing back on pressure to raise rates. read more
+By contrast, Europe is grappling with a wave of COVID-19 cases and fresh restrictions to curb it, while the central bank is pushing back on pressure to raise rates. read more

-The euro has recovered from a trip below $1.13 on Wednesday but remains shaky at $1.1325 and is braced for its worst month on the dollar since June when the Federal Reserve had surprised investors with a hawkish shift in tone.
+The euro has recovered from a trip below $1.13 on Wednesday but remains shaky at $1.1317 and is braced for its worst month on the dollar since June when the Federal Reserve surprised investors with a hawkish shift in tone.

+In emerging markets, Turkey is in near crisis and the lira flirting with a collapse through 11 per dollar as the central bank is poised to cut rates at 1100 GMT even as inflation hovers near 20%.

 "You've got the perfect storm there for bears," said Matt Simpson, senior analyst at brokerage City Index.
 "Fundamentally and technically Aussie/yen looks pretty good with lower oil prices."